doublesymmetry/react-native-track-player/README.md

 - Fixed a bug where the very first track would not honor initialTime on Android side
 - Fixed a react component state update on an unmounted component in useTrackPlayerProgress
+- Streamlined event emission and upgraded to use ExoPlayer 2.13.1